VictorTaelin/ChatSH/README.md

 # ChatSH

 Chat with GPT from the terminal, and let it execute shell scripts and perform tasks for you.
+Because what could go wrong?

 ## Example